AlexTheM8/AiAi-AI/README.md

 In the `GOAL` state, the genome's fitness is determined by how quickly it reached the Goal, based on the following equation: `30 + 1.25 * time_remaining` where the fitness of the `GOAL` state is between `[30, 105]`.

 The `TIME OVER` and `FALL OUT` states are more complicated to calculate.
 A problem arose of how to have a more granular fitness beyond a simple state check.
 To resolve this, it was determined to include a value representing how close the genome made it to the Goal before failing (see the [YOLO section](#YOLO) for more information).
 If a genome got as close to the Goal as possible, but still failed, it would be awarded a fitness score of 50.
-If the end-state was `TIME OVER` this score would be modified by -25 points; and modified by -50 points for a `FALL OUT` end-state.
+If the end-state was `TIME OVER` or `FALL OUT` this score would be modified by -25 points.

 The highest fitness score during a given genome's runtime will be the score evaluated during population reproduction.